0x644BE25/Syrah/readme.md

 If desired, you can generate both Syrah- and Scanpy-compatible versions of the data with
 ```
-Rscript create_seurat_and_scanpy_files.R /path/to/my/manifest.txt
+Rscript create_seurat_and_anndata_files.R /path/to/my/manifest.txt
 ```
-or follow along step-by-step in R with the [Whats's next?](https://github.com/0x644BE25/Syrah/blob/main/Syrah_tutorial.md#5-whats-next) section from the [Syrah Tutorial](https://github.com/0x644BE25/Syrah/blob/main/Syrah_tutorial.md).
+which will use the `minUMI` value from the manifest and default parameters for most functions.
+For more customized control, or simply to follow along step-by-step in R, see the [Whats's next?](https://github.com/0x644BE25/Syrah/blob/main/Syrah_tutorial.md#5-whats-next) section from the [Syrah Tutorial](https://github.com/0x644BE25/Syrah/blob/main/Syrah_tutorial.md).

 ## Questions?
 Problems?
 Reach out!